 If the lead educator cannot reach you before camp drop-off the next day, DoSeum educators reserve the right to refuse to accept your child to camp depending on the severity of the behavior.

 Please keep in mind the lead educators will not be available to communicate with caregivers directly until the end of the camp day.
 The lead educator will follow up with the caregiver in one of the following ways: in-person during conference during pick-up; email; phone call.

-Or Suzy Rios, Manager of Programs Administration:
+Please contact Suzy Rios, Manager of Programs Administration: